bufbuild/docs.buf.build/docs/bsr/remote-generation/tarball.md

 ### No dependencies {#no-deps}

-The URL structure for downloading a generic registry tarball with no Protobuf dependencies is shown in the diagram below.
+The URL structure for downloading a tarball registry tarball with no Protobuf dependencies is shown in the diagram below.

 import Syntax from "@site/src/components/Syntax";